Iispar/review-summary-API/README.md

 You can also run the application as follows: <br />
 Before using you need to install the following with pip in the command line:
 ```
-pip install flask
+pip3 install flask
-pip install flask-restful
+pip3 install flask-restful
-pip install scikit-learn
+pip3 install scikit-learn
-pip install requests
+pip3 install requests
-pip install python-dotenv
+pip3 install python-dotenv
 ```
 The usage of the app after this should be really simple.
-Just clone the repository and run the app.py file or from the command line run ```flask run``` and it opens the API locally.
+Just clone the repository and run the app.py file or from the command line run ```python3 -m flask run``` and it opens the API locally.
 There is a test file test.rest that can be used to make a API call to the API.
 Just make sure the address is correct!

 ## Technologies